RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/3_application_tutorial/2_OpenFOAM_PS/index.en.md

 ![img](./img/PS_gather_setting.png "PS Results File Collection Settings")

-This completes the editing of the PS configuration file. the __SAVE ALL FILES__ button at the top right of the screen.
+This completes the editing of the PS configuration file. the __save all files__ button at the top right of the screen.
 Click to save your edits.

 ### Configuring the extract Component